-A simple, soy-free honey garlic marinade for everyone!
+Why we love this soy-free honey garlic marinade

-• Does exactly what you’d hope – adds loads of flavor and tenderizes the protein.
+- Does exactly what you’d hope – adds loads of flavor and tenderizes the meat.

 How to make this easy honey garlic marinade (step-by-step)